filip-husnik/pseudofinder/README.md

 # Call it directly with python3.
 python3 pseudo_finder.py

-# Or make the file executable and then rely on the shebang line [#!/usr/bin/env python3].
+# Or make the file executable and then rely on its shebang line [#!/usr/bin/env python3].
 chmod u+x
 ./pseudo_finder.py
 ```